 The C Word (Carcinoid)

-Let me first explain that I’m talking about Carcinoid as a type of NET and not using it to mean all NETs (clearly what would be incorrect).
-I’m specifically mentioning it as a standalone type of NET because I believe this is where some of the confusion starts.
 History lesson – Carcinoid tumours were first identified as a specific, distinct type of growth in the mid-1800’s, and the name “carcinoid” was first applied in 1907 by Oberndorfer in Europe in an attempt to designate these tumors as midway between carcinomas (cancers) and adenomas (benign tumors).
 The word ‘Carcinoid’ originates from the term ‘Carcinoma-like’.
 ‘CARCIN’ is a truncation of Carcinoma (by definition cancerous or malignant tumour).
 ‘OID’ is a suffix used in medical parlance meaning ‘resembling’ or ‘like’.
-According to Dr Richard Warner, there are a few types of growths that are sort of midway between these two classifications of benign and malignant.
-Carcinoid tumors are the most often occurring of these rare types of “midway” growths.
-However, he has said in this video (start at 2 minutes) “they (Carcinoid) are cancers, they don’t all fulfil their malignant potential, but they all have that possible outcome”.
-He therefore agrees with the UKINETS interpretation of the WHO classification above (at least for the type of NETs called Carcinoid Tumours).
-Read more from Dr Warner here.
+According to Dr Richard Warner “…… there are a few types of growths that are sort of midway between these two classifications of benign and malignant.
+Carcinoid tumors are the most often occurring of these rare types of “midway” growths.”

 How are NETs Classified?

 If you read any NET support website it will normally begin by stating that Neuroendocrine Tumours constitute a heterogeneous group of tumours.
 This means they are a wide-ranging group of different types of tumours.
-However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade) and Grade 2 (Intermediate Grade); and ‘Neuroendocrine Carcinoma’ for Grade 3 or poorly differentiated tumours.
-Note there are one or two exceptions but the detail would cloud the aim of this blog.
+However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3a (High Grade); and ‘Neuroendocrine Carcinoma’ for Grade 3b or poorly differentiated tumours.
 Based on the quote above, my interpretation is that Grade 1 is a low-grade malignancy and so on.
 You may benefit from reading my blog on Staging and Grading of NETs as this is also a poorly understood area.

 That leads me nicely into the well-known fact that benign tumours can still cause problems if they grow very large and start to invade or press on other body organs.
 Many NETs release hormones that produce (say) endocrine system issues and so treatment and/or surveillance are/is often still required.
 It’s also possible that a benign tumour could eventually turn cancerous (malignant) and this may lead to further medical decisions or courses of action.